samuraraujo/SERIMI-RDF-Interlinking/README.md

 You can download the source code of SERIMI using the Git command below.
 For that you need to install the Git in your computer.

-	git clone git://github.com/samuraraujo/SERIMI-RDF-Interlinking.git
+	git checkout git://github.com/samuraraujo/SERIMI-RDF-Interlinking.git

 You can also download it by clicking in the button DOWNLOADS on the top of this page.

 ## Testing the installation

-Go to the root of the directory where you executed the command above and type:
+Go to the root of the Serimi directory and executed the command below:

 	ruby serimi.rb